mftutui/configuracoes-gateway-ttn/README.md

 ![ifconfig - EUI](https://github.com/mftutui/configuracoes-gateway-ttn/blob/master/exemplo_ifconfig.png)

 The highlighted number is the RPi MAC address, and will be the base to our *Gateway* **EUI**.
-To this number we must add 2 bytes **ff** just in the midle.
+For this number we must add 2 bytes **ff** just in the midle.

 So:
 > HWaddr: b 8 : 2 7 : e b : f 9 : f f : 2 4

 > *Gateway* EUI: b 8 : 2 7 : e b : **f** **f** : **f** **f** : f 9 : f f : 2 4

-Enable the checkbox *I'm using the legacy packet forwarder* to set the gatewat on TTN.
+Enable the checkbox *"I'm using the legacy packet forwarder* to set the gatewat on TTN.

 * Remote configurations

-TTN gateways using this setup can be configured to allow remote configuration.
-In that case, the gateways checks if there's a new setting file on each start up and if so, replaces the local configuration file.
+TTN gateways using this setup can be set to allow remote configuration.
+In this case, the gateways checks if there's a new setting file and replaces the local configuration file.

 To use this option you need to create an JSON file with the EUI name in [ttn-zh/gateway-remote-config](https://github.com/ttn-zh/gateway-remote-config) repository.